shenzhou05/SRP-Chinese-Translation/Pages/HDRP/Glossary.md

 <a name="LuminousFlux"></a>

 #### luminous flux:
-A measure of the total amount of visible light a light source emits.
+A measure of the total amount of visible light a light source emits in all direction.

 ![Luminous flux](https://github.com/Unity-Technologies/ScriptableRenderPipeline/wiki/Pages/HDRP/Images/GlossaryLighting1.png)